What is Lean project management?

 In the case of Toyota, their customers — car dealerships — want them to deliver cars to said dealerships.

 The car dealerships don’t care how efficient the production line is or how much it costs to keep a large inventory of car parts.

 Any costs accrued by inefficient production or oversized inventory are of no concern to the customers.

 After all, none of this brings them additional value.

 Costs that don’t add value to the customer are referred to as waste in Lean project management.

-Step two of Lean project management is eliminating waste, which is done by creating a value stream map.
+Step 2 of Lean project management is eliminating waste, which is done by creating a value stream map.

 A value stream map is used to visually represent the flow of value in your project.

-Using a value stream, you are able to distinguish, at a glance, which steps in your production offer values versus ones that only create waste.
+Using a value stream, you can distinguish, at a glance, which steps in your production offer value and which only create waste.